-Some good sanctuaries are big non-profit sanctuaries which never forgot their roots as a private pet owner or breeder.
-They realize that since they are in the sanctuary business, it makes sense that is what they hear about is needy animals, but needy animals only makes a small percentage of the exotic animal population.
+Some good sanctuaries are big non-profit sanctuaries who never forgot their roots as a private pet owner or breeder.
+They realize that since they are in the sanctuary business, it makes sense that what they hear about is needy animals, but needy animals only make a small percentage of the exotic animal population.

-Why would anybody with a happy spoiled loved exotic pet call a sanctuary?
-As a healthy person will not go to an emergency room, a sanctuary will not see or hear about the well cared-for pets. •
+Why would anybody with a happy, spoiled, loved exotic pet call a sanctuary?
+As a healthy person will not go to an emergency room, a sanctuary will not see or hear about the well cared for pets.